mcw-rcc/mcw-rcc.github.io/docs/storage/data-access.md

 ### MacOS

 In the Finder menu, select `Go` and `Connect to Server`.
-In the Server Address box, enter `smb://qfs2.rcc.mcw.edu/pi_netid`.
-You'll be prompted for your MCW username and password when you connect.
+In the Server Address box, enter your drive path, which will be in the form `smb://qfs2.rcc.mcw.edu/pi_netid`.
+You will be prompted for your MCW username and password when you connect.
 Make sure to select `Registered User` and preface your MCW username with `mcwcorp\`.